stevebeer/openvpn-server/README.md

 Shell script to set up Raspberry Pi (TM) as a VPN server using the free, open-source OpenVPN software.
 Includes templates of the necessary configuration files for easy editing, as well as a script for easily generating client .ovpn profiles after setting up the server.
+Based on the ReadWrite tutorial 'Building A Raspberry Pi VPN' by Lauren Orsini (see sources 1 and 2 at the bottom of this Readme).

 To follow this guide, you will need to have a Raspberry Pi Model B or later (so long as it has an ethernet port), an SD or microSD card (depending on the model) with Raspbian installed, a power adapter appropriate to the power needs of your model, and an ethernet cable to connect your Pi to your router or gateway.
-You will also need to have your router assign a static IP address to your Pi and forward port 1194;
-consult your router manufacturer's documentation to do this.
+You will also need to setup your Pi with a static IP address (see sources 3 and 4) and have your router forward port 1194 (varies by model & manufacturer; consult your router manufacturer's documentation to do this).
 You should also find your Pi's local IP address on your network and the public IP address of your network and write them down before beginning.
 Enabling SSH on your Pi is also highly recommended, so that you can run a very compact headless server without a monitor or keyboard and be able to access it even more conveniently.
 And last but not least, be sure to change your user password from the default.

 Server-Side Setup
 -----------------